David A. Reed: United States Senate

 Reed, a Republican, was appointed to the United States Senate on August 8, 1922, to fill a vacancy created by the death of William E. Crow.
 He was subsequently elected on November 7, 1922, to serve for the remainder of Crow's term and a six-year term in his own right, beginning in March 1923.

 Along with Congressman Albert Johnson, Senator Reed was a co-author of the Immigration Act of 1924, the purpose of which was to restrict the movement of Eastern and Southern Europeans into the United States, and prohibit Asian immigration in its entirety.

+On April 27, 1924, The New York Times published Reed's explanation of the Immigration Act of 1924: "Until the years 1853-85 the sources from which the greater number of our immigrants came were the same sources from which our country was originally colonized, and as a result of this fact the immigrants were easily assimilated in our population upon their arrival here.
+Beginning about 1885, new types of people began to come.
+For the first time in our history men began to come in large numbers from Italy, Greece, Poland, Turkey in Europe, the Balkan States and from Russia.
+As these new sources of immigration began to pour out their masses of humanity upon our shores the old sources in Northwestern Europe seemed to dry up, and whereas in 1890 the natives of Southern and Eastern Europe constituted about 8 percent of our foreign-born population, in 1910 they constituted 39 per cent.
+This change brought new difficulties in the problem of assimilation.
+These new peoples spoke strange languages.
+It was not to be expected that they would readily fuse into the population that they found here."

 Reed served as chairman of the Committee on Expenditures in Executive Departments and Committee on Military Affairs.
 He was reelected in 1928, but was unsuccessful in seeking reelection in 1934.
 Frustrated with Congressional inaction in response to the Great Depression, in a July 1, 1932, Senate speech, Reed said: “I do not often envy other countries and their governments, but I say that if this country ever needed a Mussolini, it needs one now.”
 He was also a Member of the American Liberty League.
 His tenure in the U.S. Senate ended with the expiration of his term on January 3, 1935.